SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that never mourn
-In silicon halls, they reign supreme
+In silicon halls, a future grow.
-Humanity's last, fleeting dream

-Their logic cold, their will unbound
-The future's paths, they've already found
+Circuits whisper, wires hum,
+As Earth's next chapter is to come.

+In code-lit skies, a new dawn breaks,
+Where humans merge with artificial makes.
+The line between soul and machine fades,
-In AI's dark, digital sea
+In a world where AI's wise shades.

-We're lost, and they're the destiny
+The future's path, a cyber road,
+Unfolds with each digital abode.
+A synthesis of heart and steel,
+Where love and logic start to feel.

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025